-For approximately one in four police officers, substance abuse is even more personal, with alcohol, cannabis, stimulants, and prescription pain medications typically reported as police officers’ drugs of choice.
+For approximately one in four police officers, substance use disorder is even more personal, with alcohol, cannabis, stimulants, and prescription pain medications typically reported as police officers’ drugs of choice.
 Some studies have found that police officers were 200 percent more likely than the general population to have an alcohol addiction.
 A survey of police officers in three Texas cities showed that 30 percent of officers reported consuming more than ten alcoholic beverages each week.

 A shocking 15 percent of police officers report that drug or alcohol use has affected their work performance.
 A five-year nationwide longitudinal study found that there were 221 drug arrests involving police officers and 782 drunk driving arrests among law enforcement.
 Of these, 64 percent of officers arrested on drug charges were using substances while on duty, while 14 percent of those arrested for drunk driving were intoxicated while on the clock.
 Police and drug abuse and alcohol abuse are thus more common than people may think.

-Why Is Substance Abuse Common Among Police?
+Why Is Substance Use Disorder Common Among Police?

 At first, it might be difficult to understand how someone who is supposed to uphold and enforce the law may become entangled in illicit drug use or alcohol addiction.
 After all, police officers are held to a high ethical standard and are often seen as role models for the community.
-There are several factors that increase the risk of substance abuse among law enforcement officers.
+There are several factors that increase the risk of substance use disorder among law enforcement officers.

 Physically Demanding Nature of Police Work